CKC Constitution and By-Laws

 (a) The Committee shall nominate one candidate for each office (and for Delegate, who may but need not be an officer or director of the club) and positions on the Board and, after securing the consent of each person so nominated, shall immediately report their nominations to the Secretary in writing.

-(b) Upon receipt of the Nominating Committee's report, the Corresponding Secretary shall, before September 15, notify each member in writing of the candidates so nominated.
+(b) Upon receipt of the Nominating Committee's report, the Bulletin Secretary shall, before September 15, notify each member in writing of the candidates so nominated.

 (c) Additional nominations may be made at the October meeting by any member in attendance, provided that the person so nominated does not decline when their name is proposed, and provided further that if the proposed candidate is not in attendance at this meeting, the proposer shall present to the Corresponding Secretary a written statement from the proposed candidate signifying willingness to be a candidate.
 No person may be a candidate for more than one position (except for the position of Delegate).